 each person responds differently to 5HTP, SAM-e, St. John's wort or other natural supplements, and the dosages

 and timing can make a huge difference.
-Each case is unique and hence we
+Each case is unique.

 Q. Are